magicalbrad/thundertixGA4/index.md

 ### Thundertix Child Frame Setup

 #### Google Tag Manager
 - Create a "Custom HTML Tag" for item views in Tag Manager, using the script in the [view_item.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/view_item.js) It should be triggerred only on the item page.
 For my purposes, that is /orders/new.
 Depending on which embed code you're using, you may need to triger on pages with a URL like /events/(event id).
+You may need to adjust the logic that scrapes the name and price based on the information available on the page.
 - Create a "Custom HTML Tag" for cart views in Tag Manager, using the script in the [view_cart.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/view_cart.js) It should be triggerred on the cart page, which has a URL of either /orders/new or /cart, depending on whether the user is coming to it for the first time, or returning later.

 ### Parent Window (a.k.a. your site)